 - Scheduled-This snapshot was taken as part of a periodic snapshot. - Deferred-This snapshot was taken as part of a periodic snapshot, although it did not occur at the specified interval because the job between the source and target was not in a good state. - Manual-This snapshot was taken manually by a user. - 3.
-Select how you want to handle the data in the target queue.
-You may want to check the amount of data in queue on the target by reviewing the Statistics on page 688 or Performance Monitor on page 790. - Apply data in target queues before failover or cutover-All of the data in the target queue will be applied before failover begins.
+Select how you want to handle the data in the target queue. - Apply data in target queues before failover or cutover-All of the data in the target queue will be applied before failover begins.
 The advantage to this option is that all of the data that the target has received will be applied before failover begins.
 The disadvantage to this option is depending on the amount of data in queue, the amount of time to apply all of the data could be lengthy. - Discard data in the target queues and failover or cutover immediately-All of the data in the target queue will be discarded and failover will begin immediately.
 The advantage to this option is that failover will occur immediately.
 The disadvantage is that any data in the target queue will be lost. - Revert to last good snapshot if target data state is bad-If the target data is in a bad state, Double-Take will automatically revert to the last good Double-Take snapshot before failover begins.
 If the target data is in a good state, Double-Take will not revert the target data.
 Instead, Double-Take will apply the data in the target queue and then failover.
 The advantage to this option is that good data on the target is guaranteed to be used.
 The disadvantage is that if the target data state is bad, you will lose any data between the last good snapshot and the failure. - 4.
-When you are ready to begin failover, click Failover. - 5.
-If you performed a test failover, you can undo it by selecting Undo Failover or Cutover in the toolbar.
+When you are ready to begin failover, click Failover. - If you performed a test failover, you can undo it by selecting Undo Failover or Cutover in the toolbar.
 The application services will be stopped on the target, the pre-test snapshot that was taken will be reverted, and the target will be resumed.